-- FABRIC FOR RV AWNINGS: Replace your old, worn-out RV awning fabric!
+- Fabric For RV Awnings: Replace your old, worn-out RV awning fabric!
 ShadePro's premium vinyl fabric will renew your canopy.
 The attractive fade print offers a seamless styling, while the heavyweight, weatherproof material provides reliable outdoor coverage from the sun, rain, and cold wherever you roam.
-Set includes awning fabric, install instructions, and a replacement pull strap.
+Set includes awning fabric and install instructions.

-- DURABLE VINYL CANOPY: Built for the great outdoors!
-ShadePro's 13 Oz, the 3 ply premium-grade vinyl fabric resists UV and water and is cold-crack tested to -20°F. This ultra-durable, weatherproof material is reinforced with webbing at the stress points to prevent tattering and tearing in the elements.
+- Durable Vinyl Canopy: Built for the great outdoors!
+ShadePro's 13 Oz, 3 ply premium-grade vinyl fabric resists UV and water and is cold-crack tested to -20°F. This ultra-durable, weatherproof material is reinforced with webbing at the stress points to prevent tattering and tearing in the elements.

 4. ALEKO RV Awning Fabric Replacement Awning, Blue Stripes

 The awning is constructed in 4 layers including a PVC coating top and bottom, with a mesh middle, and one layer of UV coating.
 It is both UV and water resistant and will provide good protection rain or shine.

 It is compatible with many awning brands.
 The fabric of this awning is 14 ft, 2 in. wide by 8 ft long, making it suitable replacement for a 15-ft. awning.

 Compatible with many awnings of this size; including ALEKO and other brands (consult your awning manufacturer for full compatibility details)